Covid-19, the Response and the Threat To Your Savings

-Now, Covid-19 can make the savings issue much worse for lots of people.
-Not only has the global pandemic caused a significant health crisis and a lot of excess deaths.
-It has also elicited a massive response from governments and societies aimed at curbing it.
-One of the biggest effects of the response has been the essential shutdown of many important economic activities.
-Especially hard-hit are activities in the catering and travel industries, close-contact services, oil production and processing and so on.
-In the attempt to help businesses and employees in the affected industries, governments have also adopted numerous measures which will, in one way or another, significantly increase the money supply in the economy.
-Below, we discuss what this may mean for your savings.
+Covid-19 can make the savings issue much worse for many people.
+Not only has the global pandemic caused a significant health crisis and excessive mortalities, it has also elicited a massive response from governments to curb it.
+One of the biggest effects of the response has been the shutdown of many important economic activities.
+Especially hard-hit are the catering and travel industries, close-contact services, oil production and processing, and more.
+In an attempt to help businesses and employees in these industries, governments have also adopted numerous measures which will, in one way or another, significantly increase the money supply in the economy.
+Below we discuss what this may mean for your savings.

-The signs of the coming inflation may be here
+The signs of inflation may already be here

 Government aid will amplify inflation